 Gastroenteritis, also referred to as ‘stomach flu’, is inflammation of the stomach and intestinal lining, which causes diarrhea and vomiting.

 It can be caused by a virus, a bacteria or a parasite.
 Norovirus is the most common cause of gastroenteritis in adults.
-This virus circulates mainly in the fall and winter.
+In children, rotavirus is more often involved.
+These viruses circulate mainly in the fall and winter.
 Other viruses and bacteria can spread stomach flu, especially in people traveling abroad.

 Gastroenteritis is extremely contagious.
 You can avoid spreading and catching it through simple hygienic measures such as washing your hands.